Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Mei 2026 14.55.24 UTC
+- WIB: Jumat, 8 Mei 2026 16.47.40 UTC
-- WITA: Jumat, 8 Mei 2026 15.55.24 UTC
+- WITA: Jumat, 8 Mei 2026 17.47.40 UTC
-- WIT: Jumat, 8 Mei 2026 16.55.24 UTC
+- WIT: Jumat, 8 Mei 2026 18.47.40 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship